Owari Kokubun-ji: Owari Kokubun-ji ruins

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).

 The Owari Kokubun-ji was founded in 741 as the provincial temple of Owari Province, and is located approximately 900 meters south of its modern incarnation.
 The site is located on the a natural levee on the left bank of the Miyake River, and the ruins of the provincial capital of the province are four kilometers to the north-northeast.
 The template compound measures approximately 300 meters north-to-south by 200 meters east-to-west, although the exact dimensions have not been completely surveyed.
-Within this compound, the layout of the buildings was in accordance with the standardized "Shichidō garan" formation in a north–south line, similar to Tōdai-ji in Nara, upon which the kokubunji temples were based.
+Within this compound, the layout of the buildings was in accordance with the standardized "Shichidō garan" formation in a north–south line, similar to Tōdai-ji in Nara, the template upon which the kokubunji temples were based.

 The foundation stones of the Kondō indicate that it was a 25.6 x 21.6 meter structure erected on a tiled platform.
-Only two cornerstones of the foundations of the Kōdō (Lecture Hall) have been found, but it also built on a tiled platform.
+Only two cornerstones of the foundations of the Lecture Hall have been found, but it also built on a tiled platform.
 The pagoda had a foundation 14.7 meters square.
 It is estimated to have had three, or perhaps five stories, due to the weak foundation.
 No remains of the South Gate, Middle Gate, and only a small portion of the cloisters have yet been discovered, as most of the site is on private land, and a complete archaeological excavation has not been conducted.

-The Owari Kokubun-ji is mentioned several times in the 8th century Shoku Nihongi and per an entry in the Nihon Kiryaku dated 884 AD, the temple burned down.
-There is no record of it being rebuilt, but its location was preserved as a local place name into the Edo period.
-The location was commemorated by a stone monument in 1915.
-From 1961–2013, a total of 17 excavations were conducted.
+The Owari Kokubun-ji is mentioned several times in the 8th century Shoku Nihongi and per an entry in the Nihon Kiryaku dated August 26, 884 AD, the temple burned down, and its functions were transferred to Ganko-ji in Aichi County (possibly the site of Owari Gango-ji in Naka-ku, Nagoya.
+Excavations have not confirmed that the temple continued to exist after the burnt down, and there is no documentary record of it being rebuilt; however, the monk Kūya, who traveled around Japan in the Engi and Enchō eras (901-931) spreading the teachings of Pure Land Buddhism, shaved his head and became a monk at the Owari Kokubun-ji when he was about 20 years old.
+The location of the temple was preserved as a local place name into the Edo period, and was commemorated by a stone monument in 1915.
+From 1961 to 2013, a total of 17 excavations were conducted.

 Shingon Risshu sect records make mention of an Owari Kokubun-ji in the year 920 and such a temple is listed as a subsidiary of Saidai-ji in Nara in 1391; however, this appears to be reference to an unrelated temple.